-- The new Wessex edition of Pluto Vol. 1 is now for sale on the Wessex Astrologer website.
+- In the UK, the Wessex edition of Pluto Vol. 1 is also for sale on the Wessex Astrologer website.

-As this classic book approaches its own first Saturn return, it is beginning the next phase of its existence by changing publishers.
-Timed to appeal to the coming of age Pluto in Scorpio generation, the forward to the new version will be written by a very gifted young Pluto in Scorpio EA astrologer, Ari Moshe Wolfe.
+The forward to the new Wessex version is written by a very gifted young Pluto in Scorpio EA astrologer, Ari Moshe Wolfe.
 We have posted Ari's upcoming forward to the new edition in the Pluto: Vol1 section (below).
 Click the red header to open and read.

 Click on any title to read that section.
 Click on the sub-sections to open them.